taoliu12/artgallery-react-rails/README.md

 # Art Gallery

 The project is a react app that allows users to browser images and post them.
 It features an intuitive UI that is all contained in a single page app.
-Users can quickly perform different tasks without a page reload.

 ## Installation Instructions